MSco/RealPerfectIdling/README.md

 	* Real cookies per hour now also includes the Golden Switch, even if the Switch is off.
 	* Lucky Banks not affected by dragon aura multipliers for golden and wrath cookies
 * 1.0.5:
-	* Compatibility of version 2.0
+	* Compatibility with version 2.0
 	* Rewards of Lucky, Frenzy Lucky and Dragon Harvest Lucky are re-added to the stats
 	* Lucky, Cookie Chain, frenzied reindeer and full elder frenzy stats not affected by Golden Switch
 * 1.0.4:
-	* Compatibility of beta 1.907
+	* Compatibility with beta 1.907
 * 1.0.3:
-	* Compatibility of beta 1.903
+	* Compatibility with beta 1.903
 * 1.0.2:
 	* Added remaining Price for a user-specified amount of buildings (via input number field)
 	* Show time left to get remaining price